waeel1937/As-a-dentist-they-perform-their-cleaning-operation-virtually-3D-visualization-for-a-dental-cleanin/README.md

 intern Structure build:

-a dicom muster compare and build on the modell https://www.knowthyself.ualberta.ca/ktvr-unity-demos/pdf-get-started-import-dicom-unity/
+a dicom muster compare and build on the modell with focoused of patient-encounter

+https://www.knowthyself.ualberta.ca/ktvr-unity-demos/pdf-get-started-import-dicom-unity/